 Inshallah: Salman Khan’s THIS Act HURT Sanjay Leela Bhansali; The Director Decided NOT TO MEET Him

 Fans are disheartened after learning that Inshallah has been shelved.
 Inshallah, which was supposed to bring back the hit jodi of Salman Khan and Sanjay Leela Bhansali, is all over the internet for all the wrong news.
-While, there have been several reports about Inshallah, the latest one suggests the real reason what exactly went wrong with Salman & Bhansali.
+While there have been several reports about Inshallah, the latest one suggests the real reason as to what exactly went wrong between Salman and Bhansali.

 Bhansali Wanted More Time From Salman

-A source close to Pinkvilla reports to Pinkvilla, "Salman and Sanjay Leela Bhansali had been in talks for various issues for quite some time.
+A source close to Pinkvilla told, "Salman and Sanjay Leela Bhansali had been in talks for various issues for quite some time.
 On Sunday afternoon, the last discussion was when Salman told Bhansali to complete Inshallah in 130 days and not 180 days as the filmmaker was asking for."

-Salman Was Sure That Film Won’t Make It To Eid 2020
+Salman Was Sure The Film Won’t Make It To Eid 2020

 "Salman's point was that the film could not be completed in so many days and yet release on Eid 2010 as post-production couldn't be complete.
 The topic was being discussed for weeks and not just Sunday as Salman has other brand commitments, Big Boss 13, shows, rehearsals, promotions for Dabangg 2 etc."